pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Changing the Planning Algorithm
 -------------------

-In the introductory example, you may have noticed that we defined the planning algorithm separately from the controller.
+In the :ref:`introductory example <jax-intro>`, you may have noticed that we defined the planning algorithm separately from the controller.
 Therefore, it is possible to incorporate new planning algorithms simply by extending the ``JaxBackpropPlanner`` class.

-pyRDDLGym-jax currently provides one such extension based on backtracking line-search, which adaptively selects a learning rate at each iteration whose gradient update provides the greatest improvement in the return objective.
+pyRDDLGym-jax currently provides one such extension based on `backtracking line-search <https://en.wikipedia.org/wiki/Backtracking_line_search>`_, which adaptively selects a learning rate at each iteration whose gradient update provides the greatest improvement in the return objective.